hubertsid/MVO-DCA-Strategy/README.md

 # DCA-ETF-Autotrader
-An automated system for investing in ETFs using the Dollar Cost Averaging (DCA) method with portfolio optimization.
+💰An automated system for investing in ETFs using the Dollar Cost Averaging (DCA) method with portfolio optimization.🚀